scholnicks/isbndb/README.md

 BooksProxy.getInstance().setDeveloperKey("YOUR_KEY"); // before any getBooks() calls
 ```

-Create isbndb.properties and store in your classpath
+Create isbndb.properties and store it in your classpath

 ```java
 developer.key=YOUR_KEY